The ‘deal breaker’: Will young people’s concerns be brought to the Assembly bargaining table?

 The next five years will be challenging.
 But by working together, we can make Wales an even better place to be a young person.

 Christian Webb is the Chair of Llais Ifanc, and tweets @MrChristianWebb.
-You can follow his work of Llais Ifanc – Youth Cynru’s Young Leadership Panel on @LlaisIfanc
+You can follow the work of Llais Ifanc – Youth Cynru’s Young Leadership Panel on @LlaisIfanc